srwalter/wheresthebeef/README.md

 they will be automatically converted to natural english spacing and capitalization.

+3) Import the procedures in procedures.sql (this repo) into your new DB.

+4) Run wheresthebeef (cargo run) and set up your HTTP server so that /database is proxied to its port (8080 by default)

 4) Create the schema for your tables.
 I keep this in its own file, since it's only run once after DB creation.